ynatovich/mlhc/README.md

-save_path = None  # If you don't want to save the inference result, set it to None c1_size = 256  # The input image size for training the first network ❗ c1_tta = False # Whether to use TTA for the first network orimg=False    # False for no preprocessing to remove irrelevant areas use_c2_flag = False # Whether to use the second network c2_size = 512 # The input image size for training the second network ❗ c2_tta = False # Whether to use TTA for the second network
+save_path = None  # If you don't want to save the inference result, set it to None c1_size = 256  # The input image size for training the first network ❗ c1_tta = False # Whether to use TTA for the first network orimg = False    # False for no preprocessing to remove irrelevant areas use_c2_flag = False # Whether to use the second network c2_size = 512 # The input image size for training the second network ❗ c2_tta = False # Whether to use TTA for the second network